-All Directors had attended the 18th AGM and be accountable to the shareholders for their stewardship of the Company.
-The Chairman of the Board and its Board Committees members were available to respond to shareholders' queries concerning the Company and the Group at the 18th AGM.
-The External Auditors were also invited to attend the AGM and assist the Board in addressing relevant queries made by the shareholders.
+All Directors had attended the 19th AGM and were accountable to the shareholders for their stewardship of the Company.
+The Chairman of the Board and its Board Committees members were available to respond to shareholders' queries concerning the Company and the Group at the 19th AGM.
+The Senior Management and External Auditors were also invited to attend the AGM and assist the Board in addressing relevant queries made by the shareholders.

-During the proceedings of the 18th AGM, the Chairman invited shareholders to raise questions pertaining to the Company's audited financial statements and the other agenda items tabled for approval at the meetings.
-However, no questions were raised by the shareholders during the 18th AGM.
+During the proceedings of the 19th AGM, the Chairman invited shareholders to raise questions pertaining to the Company's audited financial statements and the other agenda items tabled for approval at the meetings.
+All questions raised by the shareholders were answered and addressed accordingly.

-Shareholders were encouraged to post their questions to the Board using the query box facility throughout the 18th AGM.
-The Company facilitates and encourages shareholder participation at its 18th AGM.
+Shareholders were encouraged to post their questions to the Board using the query box facility throughout the 19th AGM.
+The Company facilitates and encourages shareholder participation at its 19th AGM.
 This meeting provides an update for shareholders on its performance and offers an opportunity for shareholders to ask questions and vote.

-The Board had ensured that the required infrastructure and tools were in place to enable the smooth broadcast of the 18th AGM and meaningful engagement with the shareholders.
-The summary of the key matters discussed at the 18th AGM was also published on the Company's website for the shareholders' information.
+The Board had ensured that the required infrastructure and tools were in place to enable the smooth broadcast of the 19th AGM and meaningful engagement with the shareholders.
+The summary of the key matters discussed at the 19th AGM was also published on the Company's website for the shareholders' information.